AtjonTV/ShellyInsights/README.md

 ## Execution

-If you have installed all non-local dependencies using CPAN, you can simply run `src/main.pl` from within the `src/` directory.
+If you have installed all non-local dependencies using CPAN, you can simply run the `main.pl` script.

 # License